-It is this firm belief that the Group, in the last six decades, has been involved in various hard-fought environmental sustainability initiatives including saving the Aberdares Forest, Karura Forest, Central Park, Uhuru Park, Mau Forest among others to protect the region's water towers and safeguard recreational areas for generations to come.

-In 2019, the Group undertook a special project around pollution of the Nairobi River known as 'The Toxic Flow' series.
+It is this firm belief that the Group, in the last six decades, has been involved in various hardfought environmental sustainability initiatives including saving the Aberdares Forest, Karura Forest, Central Park, Uhuru Park, Mau Forest among others to protect the region's water towers and safeguard recreational areas for generations to come.
+In 2019, the Group undertook a special project around pollution of the Nairobi River known as The Toxic Flow series.
 The project took 3 months, covered 390 kilometers, collected 49 different samples including vegetables, aquatic samples and involved significant resources.
 The research shocked the nation by unearthing the devastating impact of heavy pollution with deadly metals found in the river water, negative impact on the quality of food cultivated through irrigation along the river reaching markets, existence of a disease corridor with hospitals near the river handling waterborne diseases and a spike in cancer cases in counties such as Machakos and Makueni where the river passes by.

-The research resulted in Government setting up of multidisciplinary team that pursued 1,404 companies; 3 companies closed indefinitely following complaints by residents; 4 companies temporarily shut down for discharging life-threatening waste into the river; the Ministry of Water & Sanitation and Irrigation scaled up budget allocation towards sanitation services and the National Environmental Management Authority (NEMA) presented a report to Ministry of Environment and the Group undertook another special project dubbed 'Rotting from the Deep' that focused on pollution of Lake Victoria, one of the most important resources for this region.
+The research resulted in Government setting up of multidisciplinary team that pursued 1,404 companies; 3 companies closed indefinitely following complaints by residents; 4 companies temporarily shut down for discharging life-threatening waste into the river; the Ministry of Water & Sanitation and Irrigation scaled up budget allocation towards sanitation services and the National Environmental Management Authority (NEMA) presented a report to Ministry of Environment and Forestry for action.

+The Group continued scaling up its events business beyond East Africa with establishment of a Pan-African knowledge based product dubbed Kusi Ideas Festival.
+The festival seeks to begin building a "Pan-African ideas transaction market" to capitalise on opportunities and innovations available to Africa to help her win in the 21st Century the Group undertook another special project dubbed 'Rotting from the Deep' that focused on pollution of Lake Victoria, one of the most important resources for this region.
 The project, conducted over a period of 3 months, collected 28 aquatic samples, found 8 metals in the samples including lead, mercury, zinc harmful to health of the residents and involved significant resources.
 The research found that a number of institutions both public and private have been polluting the lake.
 This resulted in Government action that audited 255 companies; building of lagoons for public institutions; closure of one of the largest firms in the western region; leaders seeking immediate action on firms violating environmental rules.

-Following the Toxic Flow

-Series, the Group received

-many comments and leads

-from the public on pollution

-of water bodies including Lake
+Following the Toxic Flow Series, the Group received many comments and leads from the public on pollution of water bodies including Lake

 Victoria.
 As a result, early this year,